maddenp-cu/wxvx/README.md

 When you are finished, type `exit` to return to your previous shell.
 The `DEV-wxvx` environment will still exist, and a future `make devshell` command will more-or-less instantly activate it again.

+### Updating Version / Build Numbers

+To update the version or build number:

+1. Edit `src/wxvx/resources/info.json` appropriately.
+When updating the version number, reset the build number to `0`.
+2. In a `base` conda environment with the `condev` package installed (see above), run `make meta`.
+This will update the `recipe/meta.*` files.
+3. Commit these changes.

 ## Cookbook

 ### Extract Grid Projection from GRIB